Mission and Values

-We are committed to diversity in our faculty, staff and students.
+We are committed to diversity and inclusion among our faculty, staff and students.

 We believe that public health is accountable and responsible to communities and should work collaboratively with them.

-We believe that all people should be treated with dignity and respect.
+We believe that all people should be treated with civility, dignity and respect.